Introduction: The Quality Gap Nobody Talks About

 “My Disney+ web playbacks always looked dull until I tried the official app on Apple TV.
 Suddenly, every animation sparkled, and the audio actually filled my room.”

-With just a browser, you’re stuck at 720p for Disney+—but StreamFab accesses the best available track for your region/account.
-For many titles, that means 1080p downloads even when the web player won’t give you that option.
+With just a browser, you’re stuck at 720p for Disney+—but StreamFab can save the best available stream for your region/account during your valid subscription.
+For many titles, that means creating 1080p/4K copies with Dolby Vision and Dolby Atmos for offline viewing even when the web player won’t give you that option.

-• Tip: Always review and pick the “1080p” or “best quality” option in StreamFab before download.
+• Tip: Always review and pick the “4K” or “best quality” option in StreamFab before downloading.

-Use Case 2: HBO Max — Downloading True 4K HDR Streams
+Use Case 2: HBO Max—Saving Available 4K HDR Streams for Offline Viewing

-Browsing HBO Max caps you at 1080p, but StreamFab can detect and fetch available 4K HDR10 or Dolby Vision files directly—subject to service/server-side availability.
+Browsing HBO Max caps you at 1080p, but StreamFab can save the available 4K HDR10 or Dolby Vision streams that your account is allowed to play for offline viewing—subject to service/server-side availability, and see this guide for more technical details on preserving that quality.

 • Note: If the platform restricts HDR to official apps, StreamFab attempts to access those streams where legally and technically permitted.